scaleapi/llm-engine/docs/guides/fine_tuning.md

 Once you have uploaded your data, you can use the LLM Engine API to launch a fine-tune.
 You will need to specify which base model to fine-tune, the locations of the training file and optional validation data file, an optional set of hyperparameters to customize the fine-tuning behavior, and an optional suffix to append to the name of the fine-tune.
+For sequences longer than the native `max_seq_length` of the model, the sequences will be truncated.

 If you specify a suffix, the fine-tune will be named `model:suffix:<timestamp>`.
 If you do not, the fine-tune will be named `model:<timestamp>`.
 The timestamp will be the time the fine-tune was